 I2C Raw Commands

-Response Data Length (2-bytes): Number of data bytes that will be returned by the command
+Response Data Length (2 bytes) — bytes returned by the command.

-I2C Command data Length: Number of data bytes in the I2C read command.
+I2C Command Data Length (2 bytes) — bytes in the I2C read command.

-I2C Command data (I2C Command data Length bytes): The data that will be sent with the I2C read command
+I2C Command Data — data sent with the I2C read command.

 I2C_RawRead Command